Simplifying the design of multilevel thermal machines using virtual qubits: Motivation: The two-qubit machine as a virtual qubit

 Note that, since it is not a real temperature, $T_\mathrm{v}$ may be negative in the case of population inversion.
+The levels of the virtual qubit discussed here are $\ket{0}_{1}\ket{1}_{2}$ and $\ket{1}_{1}\ket{0}_{2}$.
+We note, that what matters is only the population bias, therefore, in principle, any level structure would work.

 We now add another physical qubit, namely the \emph{target qubit}, with energy spacing $\omega_1-\omega_0=\Omega_1-\Omega_2$ that is coherently coupled to the two-qubit machine (see Fig.~\ref{fig:qubit_vq_Ten}).
-Assuming that this target qubit is further interacting with an environment at temperature $T_{\mathrm{en}}$, the dynamics of the composite system are determined by the reset master equation (RME)~\cite{Linden2010,skrzypczyk2011smallest}
+Assuming that this target qubit is further interacting with an environment at temperature $T_{\mathrm{en}}$, the dynamics of the composite system are determined by the reset master equation (RME) (see Refs~\cite{Linden2010,skrzypczyk2011smallest} or Appendix~{\ref{app:RME}} for the derivation of this RME)

 where $\rho_{\mathrm{tot}}$ is the density matrix of the composite system.
 Here, $Q_{\mathrm{en},1,2}$ are thermalisation rates corresponding to the environment or the thermal baths in contact with the two-qubit machine, respectively.
 The density matrices $\tau_{\mathrm{en},1,2}$ are thermal states corresponding to the real temperatures $T_{\mathrm{en},1,2}$, respectively.
 The partial traces over the target qubit or the machine's constituents are denoted $\mathrm{Tr}_{\mathrm{tar},1,2}$, respectively.
 The Hamiltonian in Eq.~\eqref{eq:master_1vq_en} reads